Our student organizations provide opportunities for service, networking and personal growth. Explore our organizations:

 The Criminal Justice Student Association at RIT provides students interested in Criminal Justice a chance to engage their interests outside of the classroom in exciting ways.
 CJSA is an organization that allows students and faculty to work together to explore opportunities in the community and criminal justice fields through research, volunteer work and trips.

 Open to all majors, Phi Alpha Delta Law Fraternity, International is a professional law fraternity advancing integrity, compassion and courage through service to the student, the school, the profession and the community.

-Open to all majors, the RIT Pre-law Association holds biweekly meetings and seminars on preparing for law school and sponsors a speaker's series on law related topics.
+Open to all majors, the RIT Pre-law Association holds monthly meetings and seminars on preparing for law school and sponsors a speaker's series on law related topics.

 In the past, the Association has participated in mock trial competition and also publishes student research papers in "The Journal of Social and Legal Research at RIT", which was the first undergraduate prelaw journal in the country.

 The purpose of the Prelaw Association is to: